CoMo: Controllable Motion Generation through Language Guided Pose Code Editing: Method

+\textbf{Motion Encoder.} Given the codebook $\mathcal{C}$ with $N$ pose codes grouped into $K$ categories, we encode motions into $K$-hot $N$ dimensional vectors, denoted as $Z = \mathcal{E}\left(X\right) = \left\{z_{i}\right\}_{i=1}^{L}$, where $z_{i} \in \mathbb{R}^{N}$.
+Here, K-hot indicates that $K$ elements of $z_i$ are set to $1$, while the others are $0$.
+Specifically, at each time step $i$, we enforce mutual exclusivity between codes within the same category so that only one pose code per pose category is activated (set to $1$ in the vector).
 To determine whether a pose code $c \in \mathcal{C}$ applies to a motion $x$, we use an off-the-shelf skeleton parser \cite{delmas2022posescript}, denoted as $\mathcal{P}(c, x) \rightarrow \{0, 1\}$.
 The parser $\mathcal{P}$ analyzes the 3D joint positions of a skeleton in SMPL format \cite{SMPL:2015}, evaluating whether the pose meets specific heuristic threshold conditions for a given pose code.
 For instance, if the angle formed by the left shoulder, elbow, and wrist joints is less than 20 degrees, the code ``left arm completely bent'' is true.
 Therefore, instead of training an encoder model, we can explicitly factorize the motion sequence as: